Starting A Case

 When the parents are in agreement to change the court order, either parent can contact the Friend of the Court office and a Mediation Appointment will be scheduled.
 The Friend of the Court mediator will help the parents draft a new court order.
 Otherwise, a parent can request to change an order by filing a motion.
 The parents can then make an agreement at mediation to change the order or the Referee can make a recommendation to change the order.

-If the parents agree to change a court order, the court and the Friend of the Court cannot follow or enforce the new agreement until the judge signs and enters a new order that approves the agreement.
+If the parents decide to make changes outside of a court order, the court and the Friend of the Court cannot follow or enforce the new agreement until the judge signs and enters a new order that approves the agreement.

 Opting Out of Friend of the Court Services

 Parents who agree that they do not need the Friend of the Court’s services, do not have to use them in certain situations.
-Those who do not wish to use the Friend of the Court’s services may file a joint motion to opt-out and, if the court approves the motion, the parents must then deal with each other directly.
+Those who do not wish to use the Friend of the Court’s services may file a joint motion to opt-out and, if the court approves the motion, the parents must then work with each other directly regarding custody, parenting time, and support matters.
 Before the court approves a motion to opt-out, the parents must file a document that summarizes the Friend of the Court’s services and acknowledge that the parents have chosen not to use those services.

 If an opt-out motion is filed at the same time as the complaint that starts the case, the court must order the Friend of the Court not to open a case file unless one or more of the following is true: